 The potential deal was a plan based around increasing road funding by $1.2 billion, with $600 million coming from new revenue and $600 coming from existing revenue.
 The new revenue would come from a combination of gas taxes and registration fee increases.
 The $600 million in cuts to existing revenue remained undefined and was one of the major sticking points with many legislators.

 Talks have already begun on finding a way to solve this problem but further action will not take place until after Labor Day at the earliest.
 The League has continued to voice our concerns over the use of a significant amount of unidentified existing revenue, the need to invest in transit, and that any solution should not put an unnecessary amount of new reporting requirements on our members

-The League will be working hard to ensure our voice is heard on the potential long-term negative impacts this proposal could have on our communities.
-We will continue to update you on the advancement of this proposal and how you can engage members of the Legislature in the coming days.
+The League will be working hard to ensure our voice is heard as we move closer to a deal.
+We will continue to update you on any new details and how you can engage members of the Legislature in the coming weeks.